RowinHernandez/Sduy/README.md

 # Sduy

-TODO: Write a gem description
+This gem only generate Sduy ipsum.....

 ## Installation